Jay Kordich: Health claims

-Kordich, who had no medical training or qualifications, made health claims regarding juicing that have been disputed by medical experts.
+Kordich had no medical training or qualifications.
+He made health claims regarding juicing that have been disputed by medical experts.
 Stephen Barrett of Quackwatch noted that Kordich made far-fetched, nonsensical, and unproven health claims about juicing, including the belief that uncooked foods flush the body of toxins (detoxification), and that juicing can treat many illnesses such as anemia, anxiety, arthritis, gallstones, impotence, and heart disease.
 Barrett also highlighted Kordich's fundamental misunderstanding of how plant enzymes affect the human body, and his unsubstantiated demonization of cooked food.

 Personal life and death

 Kordich promoted a raw vegan diet.

 Kordich died on May 27, 2017, at the age of 93, after experiencing respiratory difficulties.
 His wife Linda said he suffered from no underlying illnesses.